Diabetes and Gum Disease

 Diabetes and Oral Health Problems

 1Is There an Association Between Gum Disease and Diabetes?
-For the nearly 21 million Americans who have diabetes, many may be surprised to learn about an unexpected complication associated with this condition.
+For the nearly 29 million Americans who have diabetes, many may be surprised to learn about an unexpected complication associated with this condition.
 Research shows that there is an increased prevalence of gum disease among those with diabetes, adding serious gum disease to the list of other complications associated with diabetes, such as heart disease, stroke and kidney disease.

-3If I Have Diabetes, am I at Risk for Dental Problems?
-If your blood glucose levels are poorly controlled, you are more likely to develop serious gum disease and lose more teeth than non-diabetics.
-Like all infections, serious gum disease may be a factor in causing blood sugar to rise and may make diabetes harder to control.
+3IF I HAVE DIABETES, AM I AT RISK FOR DENTAL PROBLEMS?
+If your blood glucose levels are poorly controlled, you are more likely to develop serious gum disease.
+Like all infections, serious gum disease may be a factor in causing blood glucose to rise and may make diabetes harder to control.

 5What Can I Expect at My Checkup?
 Should I Tell My Dental Professional About My Diabetes?
 People with diabetes have special needs and your dentist and hygienist are equipped to meet those needs — with your help.
 Keep your dentist and hygienist informed of any changes in your condition and any medication you might be taking.
-Postpone any non-emergency dental procedures if your blood sugar is not in good control.
+Postpone any non-emergency dental procedures if your blood glucose is not in good control.

 1 CDC, National Diabetes Statistics Report, 2014: http://www.cdc.gov/diabetes/pubs/statsreport14/national-diabetes-report-web.pdf